emadurandal/shaderity-loader/README.md

 With this `shaderity-loader`, you can do the following things:

 - Provide `#include` like statement for GLSL shader files. (similar syntax to glslify)
-- Embed GLSL shader files into TypeScript/JavaScript with WebPack Loader.
+- Embed GLSL shader files into TypeScript/JavaScript as a WebPack Loader.
 - Can be used in conjunction with glslify.

 ### Runtime features